-With changing rider behavior and demand due to the pandemic, we will enhance service to meet the evolving needs of the region.
-Metra service will be available at more frequent intervals throughout the day and be a choice for all trips.
-We will also explore expanding our network to serve new markets and destinations.
-Providing more service options will help grow our ridership.
+With changing rider behavior and demand due to the pandemic, Metra will proactively move toward a regional rail service model to meet evolving transportation needs.
+Our service will be available at more frequent intervals throughout the day and be a choice for all trips.
+We will also explore pragmatic opportunities for new service options within the region.
+Providing more service options will help attract new riders outside our traditional commuter market and grow our ridership.